victoyyc/DATA-310/project_2.md

 ![](tree_roc.png)
 ![](tree_pp.png)

-Similar to the previous models, the model is better with the extreme wealth outcomes than with those in the middle.
+Similar to the previous models, model 4 is better with the extreme wealth outcomes than with those in the middle.
 Model 4 is best at predicting the 5th wealth outcome, with an AUC of 0.738, the highest of all models.
 It has a moderate predictive power over the 1st and the 4th wealth outcomes, and its performance is worst in predicting the 2nd and the 3rd outcomes.
 Although it is not as good as predicting wealth outcomes in the middle, it has a decent AUC for wealth 2 and 3, a slight improvement comparing to the other models.
 Overall, I think this model has good predictive power.
-In line with the AUC values, the predicted probabilities of the 1st and the 5th wealth outcomes are higher than that of the 2nd and the 3rd.
+In line with the AUC values, the predicted probabilities of the 1st and the 5th wealth outcomes are higher than that of the 2nd and the 3rd as the model is more capable of predicting outcomes at both ends.

 ## Analyze all four models.